Saturday 7th December multi-village event – 10 till noon

 Welcome

-The Wreningham Heritage Group was formed in 2018 with the aims of gathering and recording information about the village, surroundings and its history – together with the life experiences of its people and their stories.
+The Wreningham Heritage Group was formed in 2018 with the aim of gathering and recording information about the village, its surroundings and history – together with the life experiences of its people and their stories.
 This website is all about making some of that information more accessible.

 Wreningham, like many places, is losing links with its past.
 Fortunately, there are still residents with local roots reaching back generations.
 Others have moved from the village but maintain their connections.
 As a result, it has not been difficult to obtain information and unearth records – both written and pictorial, which help trace our village story.